-- 13.5.6 Daytime lighting of wind turbines is not required.
-See paragraph 13.4 for daytime marking requirements. - 13.5.7 When developing lighting plans for wind turbine farms, it is best to use an aerial-view map or diagram of the turbine farm to plan the location of the required lighting.
-This way, a certain degree of strategy plan can be applied, which, in many instances, results in a minimal number of lights. - 13.5.8 For linear turbine configurations, lights should be placed on the turbine positioned at each end of a line or string of turbines.
-Lights should also be placed along the line of turbines so that there is no more than a 1/2-sm (2,640-foot (805-m)) gap between the lighted turbines.
+Daytime lighting of wind turbines is not required.
+See paragraph 14.4 for daytime marking requirements.

+- 13.5.2 In most cases, not all wind turbine units within a wind turbine farm need to be lighted.
+Obstruction lights should be placed along the perimeter of the wind turbine farm so that there are no unlit separations or gaps more than 1/2 SM (0.80 km).
+Wind turbines within a grid or cluster should not have an unlighted separation or gap of more than 1 SM (1.61 km) across the interior of a grid or cluster of turbines (see Figure A-25). - 1.
+Linear Turbine Configurations: Lights should be placed on the turbine positioned at each end of a line or string of turbines.
+Lights should also be placed along the line of turbines so that there is no more than a 1/2 SM (804.67 m) gap between the lighted turbines.
 In the event the gap between lights on the last segment of turbines is significantly short, it may be appropriate to move the lights on the turbine string back toward the starting point to present a well-balanced string of lights.
-High concentrations of lights should be avoided.
-(See Figure A-26 in Appendix A.) - 13.5.9 For cluster turbine configurations, a turbine should be selected as a starting point along the outer perimeter of the cluster.
-The turbine should be lighted, and a light should be placed on the next turbine along the perimeter of the cluster (clockwise or counterclockwise) so that no more than a 1/2-sm (2,640-foot (805-m)) gap exists.
+High concentrations of lights should be avoided. - 2.
+Cluster Turbine Configurations.
+A turbine should be selected as a starting point along the outer perimeter of the cluster.
+The turbine should be lighted, and a light should be placed on the next turbine along the perimeter of the cluster (clockwise or counterclockwise) so that no more than a 1/2 SM (804.67 m) gap exists.
 This pattern should be continued around the perimeter of the cluster until the starting point is reached.
 In the event that the gap between the lights on the last segment of turbines is significantly short, it may be appropriate to move the lights along the perimeter of the cluster back toward the starting point to present a well-balanced perimeter of lights.
-If the distance across the cluster is greater than 1 sm, additional lights should be placed on other turbines throughout the center of the cluster so that there are no unlighted gaps across the cluster.
-(See Figure A-26 in Appendix A.) (Example: If the distance across a wind turbine farm is 1.8 sm (2.9 km), a light should be placed on a turbine at approximately every 0.9 sm (1.4 km). - 13.5.10 For grid turbine configurations, turbines on the corners of the farm should be lit, and then use the same concept for selecting which turbines should be lit as outlined in paragraph 13.5.9.
+If the distance across the cluster is greater than 1 SM (1.61 km), additional lights should be placed on other turbines throughout the center of the cluster so that there are no unlighted gaps across the cluster.
+For example, if the distance across a wind turbine farm is 1.8 SM (2.90 km), a light should be placed on a turbine at approximately every 0.9 SM (1.45 km). - 3.
+Grid Turbine Configurations.
+Turbines on the corners of the farm should be lit, and then use the same concept for selecting which turbines should be lit as outlined in paragraph 13.5.3.

-13.5.11 Special Considerations.
+13.5.3 Special Considerations.

-- 13.5.11.1 Occasionally, some wind turbines may be located apart from the main group of turbines.
-If one or two wind turbines protrude from the general limits of the turbine farm, these turbines should be lighted in addition to those identified in the main group. - 13.5.11.2 Additional lighting may be necessary on wind turbines located on the interior of a cluster or grid configuration whose height is 100 feet (30 m) or higher than the other wind turbines located within the farm.
+Occasionally, some wind turbines may be located apart from the main group of turbines.
+If one or two wind turbines protrude from the general limits of the turbine farm, these turbines should be lighted in addition to those identified in the main group.
+Additional lighting may be necessary on wind turbines located on the interior of a cluster or grid configuration whose height is 100 feet (30.48 m) or higher than the other wind turbines located within the farm.

-13.6 Wind Turbines Above 499 Feet.
+13.6 Wind Turbines Above 499 Feet (152.10 m).

-13.6.1 For wind turbines with a rotor tip height, while at top dead center, greater than 499 feet (153 m) AGL, but less than 699 feet AGL, the turbines should be lighted in accordance with paragraph 13.5.
-In addition to these requirements, the top of the turbine's nacelle should be equipped with a second L-864 flashing red light.
-(See Figure A-23 in Appendix A.)
+13.6.1 For wind turbines with a rotor tip height, while at top dead center, greater than 499 feet (152.10 m) AGL, but less than 699 feet (213.06 m) AGL, the turbines should be lighted in accordance with paragraph 13.5.
+In addition to these requirements, the top of the turbine's nacelle should be equipped with a second L-864 flashing red light (see Figure A-28).